Welcome to All Saint’s Church, one of six Anglican (Church of England) churches in the Chenderit Benefice in the Diocese of Peterborough.

 Inside the church there are toilet and kitchen facilities, a place for coffee and refreshments and a children’s area.
 Seating includes both comfortable chairs and pews and worship takes place on a dais in front of the Rood Screen.

-Our monthly worship includes All Age Family worship ‘SAINTS ALIVE’, Songs of Praise ‘SAINTS PRAISE’ and a service of Holy Communion ‘SAINTS TOGETHER’ using material from Common Worship.
+Our monthly worship includes All Age Family worship, Songs of Praise, which is held alternately at All Saints and the Methodist Church and services of Holy Communion using material from Common Worship.
 We also offer Messy Church and First Steps for pre-school children and a monthly mid week service of Holy Communion.

 Believing that the Bible is God’s inspired word we seek to present Biblical truth in an attractive, informative and relevant way.
 We want to help every person develop a personal relationship with Jesus Christ as their Lord and Saviour.

 We would love to welcome you if you would like to check us out or to visit.
-This is a work in progress and there will be positive changes and developments in the months and years to come but we are a church which wants to take seriously Jesus’ command to go to all people’s everywhere to share the good news of Jesus Christ.
+As is the case in most forward looking churches we are a work in progress and a church which wants to take seriously Jesus’ command to go to all people’s everywhere to share the good news of Jesus Christ.

 We would be delighted if you would like to join us on that journey.
 Please get in touch if you would like to learn more or to look round the Church.
 Thank you for taking the time to read this introduction.
 May God lead you closer to Himself and bless and enrich your life.